Frequently Asked Questions

 There is a persistent impression that the larger Maggies require more power.
 It is true that most customers with the more expensive models have more powerful amplifiers.
 But, the popular assumption is not correct.
 They typically have a larger budget.
 If and when you upgrade your electronics is a separate decision.

 The Gold Standard for speaker placement (for any speaker) would provide a minimum of a 10-12 millisecond delay for the first reflection off of the walls.
-To make it more complicated, there is the issue of optimizing placement to achieve smooth bass response and good stereo imaging.
-Few of us have the room or the freedom to place speakers where they sound the best.
-Much of life involves compromise.
+Take a look at show coverage.
+Note how all manufacturers follow these guidelines.
+But, in reality many of us don't have the option to place their speakers in the absolute ideal position with regard to first reflections.
+Life is full of compromises.

 Magneplanars will sound their best very close to whatever position is the best compromise for conventional speaker placement in your room.
 Without being there, we have no means of improving on what you have discovered by trial and error.